jonathanw04/reddit_sentiment_stock_returns/README.md

 ## Technical Implementation and Data Engineering

 ### Reddit Data Collection
 Posts were collected programmatically using Reddit’s API via the `praw` library.
-To reduce noise and false attribution, analysis was restricted to a **predefined universe of widely discussed tickers**, including large-cap technology firms, frequently traded equities, and major ETFs.
+To reduce noise and false attribution, analysis was restricted to a predefined universe of widely discussed tickers, including large-cap technology firms, frequently traded equities, and major ETFs.

 Data were collected in **weekly windows over a 12-week horizon**, enabling construction of a panel suitable for regression analysis.